University College London: 1836 to 1900 – University College, London

 After almost a decade of attempting to win recognition as a university and the right to award degrees, including an Address to the Crown from the House of Commons, the proprietors of London University accepted the government's proposal to establish the University of London as an independent examining body, accepting the status of a college for their institution.
 As a result, the proprietors of London University were incorporated by royal charter under the name University College, London on 28 November 1836.
 On the same day, the University of London was created by royal charter as a degree-awarding examining board for students from affiliated schools and colleges, with University College and King's College, London being named in the charter as the first two affiliates.
 The first students from UCL and King's matriculated as undergraduates in 1838 and the first degrees were awarded to students of the two colleges in 1839.

 There had been an intention to establish a course in engineering at the college's opening but no professor was appointed until 1840 or 1841, after engineering courses had started at Durham University (1837) and King's College London (1838).
 The Slade School of Fine Art was founded as part of University College in 1871, following a bequest from Felix Slade.

 In 1878, the University of London gained a supplemental charter making it the first British university to be allowed to award degrees to women.
 The same year, UCL admitted women to the faculties of Arts and Law and of Science, although women remained barred from the faculties of Engineering and of Medicine (with the exception of courses on public health and hygiene).
-UCL's admission of women in 1878 came almost three decades after Bedford College became the first institution to offer university-level education for women in Britain, followed by other women's colleges such as Girton College, Cambridge (1869) and Newnham College, Cambridge (1871), and the establishment of the University of London's General Examination for Women in 1868.
+UCL's admission of women in 1878 came almost three decades after Bedford College became the first institution to offer university-level education for women in Britain, and the establishment of the University of London's General Examination for Women in 1868.